88-degrees/Book-of-Changes/e5aeb6e4babajiaren.md

 Line 1 is strong, and in a strong place.
 It suggests the necessity of strict rule in governing the family.
 Regulations must be established, and their observance strictly insisted on.

-Line 2 is weak, and in the proper place for it, -- the centre, moreover, of the lower trigram.
+Line 2 is weak, and in the proper place for it, -- the centre, moreover, of the lower trigram ☲.
 It fitly represents the wife, and what is said on it tells us of her special sphere and duty; and that she should be unassuming in regard to all beyond her sphere; always being firm and correct.
-See the [**Shì Kè ䷔**](e599ace59791shike.md), III.
+See the [**Shì Kè ䷔**](e599ace59791shike.md#21.3), III.

 Line 3 is strong, and in an odd place.
 If the place were central, the strength would be tempered; but the subject of the line, in the topmost place of the trigram, may be expected to exceed in severity.
-But severity is not a bad thing in regulating a family;--it is better than laxity and indulgence.
+But severity is not a bad thing in regulating a family; -- it is better than laxity and indulgence.

 Line 4 is weak, and in its proper place.
 The wife is again suggested to us, and we are told, that notwithstanding her being confined to the internal affairs of the household, she can do much to enrich the family.